 The timing of your pre-workout meals and snacks is another crucial aspect that one should never overlook.

 To sum up, pre-workout meals are advantageous; they give you more energy, increase muscle growth and prevent breakdown.
 No matter what foods you consume, they should be nutritious and power-packed.
-You can also experiment and make creative pre-workout foods combinations as per your workout demands.
+You can also experiment and make creative pre-workout food combinations per your workout demands.